-Dickinson College prohibits sexual harassment and gender-based misconduct in all of its programs and activities, including academics, employment, athletics, admissions, and other extracurricular activities.
+Dickinson College prohibits all forms of discrimination, including sexual and gender-based discrimination in all of its programs and activities, including academics, employment, athletics, admissions, and other extracurricular activities.

-Overview: This policy provides our campus community members with information and guidance to assist those who have experienced or been affected by sexual or gender-based misconduct.
-This policy supersedes any and all other Dickinson policies, processes and/or handbooks relative to the handling of sexual or gender-based misconduct that is governed by Title IX.
+Overview: This policy provides our campus community members with information and guidance to assist those who have experienced or been affected by sexual or gender-based discrimination or misconduct.
+This policy supersedes any and all other Dickinson policies, processes and/or handbooks relative to the handling of sexual or gender-based discrimination or misconduct that is governed by Title IX.

-This policy contains information regarding the procedures for information shared with or reported to the Title IX and Sexual Respect Office involving allegations of sexual discrimination, sexual harassment, sexual assault, fondling, dating violence, domestic violence, stalking, and retaliation.
-This policy prohibits a broad continuum of behaviors, all which constitute a form of sexual or gender-based discrimination or harassment.
-This document may use the term "sexual or gender-based misconduct" to refer to any or all those prohibited behaviors.
+This policy contains information regarding the procedures for information shared with or reported to the Title IX and Sexual Respect Office involving allegations of sexual discrimination, sexual harassment, sexual assault, dating violence, domestic violence, fondling, stalking, and retaliation.
+This document may use the term "TIX Sex Discrimination" to refer to any or all those prohibited behaviors.